corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 - **[Corrosion](https://github.com/corrosion-rs/corrosion)** is the practical answer if your build is already CMake-based.
 It teaches CMake how to invoke Cargo, and CMake handles the linking.
 Slint, ROS, KDE projects, and most of the `tylerjw.dev` interop examples use it.
 - **`cxx-build`** plus a plain `build.rs` is the answer if your build is already Cargo-based and the C++ is in your own repo.
 - **[Meson](https://mesonbuild.com/Rust.html)** has first-class Rust support and is a reasonable choice if you're starting fresh and want something less ceremonious than CMake.
-GNOME components like `librsvg` use this path.
+GNOME components like `librsvg` use this path.[^librsvg]
 - **Bazel** plus `rules_rust` plus Crubit is what Google uses internally.
 It is fantastic if you're already in that ecosystem and miserable if you're not.

 A few practical tips that come up over and over.